direktiv/function-builder/README.md

 During a flow execution, [Direktiv](https://github.com/direktiv/direktiv) is utilizing containers to execute actions.
 Although there are many actions already available sometimes it is required to write custom actions.

-Custom functions are often built by combining other pieces of code together, and this action builder tool can assist you generate the necessary source code for them.
+Custom functions are often built by combining other pieces of code together, and this action builder tool can assist you to generate the necessary source code for them.
 In most situations, no development is required, but it is possible to supply custom code to the builder and have it generate the needed wrapper functions.

 The action builder is built on OpenAPI, which serves as a standard to generate and execute the actions.